jacksonattwood/SSL-Cert-Sync/README.md

         - Use cUrl or Wget to download the hosted zip: `curl -X GET http://server:port -o client.zip`
         - Extract the folder however you wish
         - `cd` into the folder

+    - You can also just download from GitHub if you want
 2. Copy `config.py.example` to `config.py` and make your desired changes
 3. Run `client.py`